barryclark/jekyll-now/_posts/2024-3-20-Valid-Anagram.md

 I knew this solution would work but I was facing another language-related issue.
 I was trying to use the `dict = {}` from python which, when running the code, gave me a 'KeyError' because I was trying to do things to my dictionary with a key that didn't exist yet.
 I could initialize all keys to 0 and then check if that `map[key]` exists, etc. But I wanted it simpler.
 I researched for a bit and found out that I could use a `defaultdict()`.
 A defaultdict creates the key on the fly and initializes it with a default value.
 I want to initialize my key values with an int of 0, so I set my dictionary's default value to int: `defaultdict(int)`.

 Finally, something that flew over my head initially was checking if the two strings are of equal length!
 I overlooked this edge case which actually saves a ton of time.
-If the strings are not of the same length they can't be an anagram, so why go through all the trouble of creating, adding, and subtracting, the map if we know beforehand that it won't be an anagram.
+If the strings are not of the same length they can't be an anagram, so why go through all the trouble of creating, adding, and subtracting, if we know beforehand that it won't be an anagram.

 After that, I submitted the code and all the tests passed!